hartmaj2/cs-tabor-is/denik.md

   - Had issue with participant.Diets not loading (ParticipantAllergens) -> had to use .Include and .ThenInclude
 - Also changed AllAllergens in client side to use AllergenDto instead of Allergen directly
 - Renamed allergens to diets in participant dto and also added the diets to populate http request
+- Diets section implemented by reusing my grid table .css style
+  - Had to move the styles to app.css so I can use it everywhere